Meet the cast of ITV’s Vera series 10

 Who’s Tina Tripp?
 A proud matriarch and pub proprietor whose husband has simply died; her grandson’s father, Freddy Gill, has additionally simply been murdered, however Tina doesn’t spare any tears for him.

 The place have I seen Mariam McLoughlin earlier than?
-The actress has beforehand starred in Celebration Animals, Holby Metropolis, Truckers, and The Invoice.
+The actress has beforehand starred in Occasion Animals, Holby Metropolis, Truckers, and The Invoice.

 - Ay Saighal as Agrah Ali, Saddiq’s older brother